15 Best Iceland Car Rental Tips (2023)

 AUTO EUROPE – SAVE UP TO 30% ON CAR RENTALS

-If you are looking for cheaper Iceland car rental Keflavik airport options, including one of my favourites, Lava Car Rentals, you will need to take a shuttle to pick up your vehicle.
-While this is a little less convenient and can feel even harder after a red-eye international flight, these local companies can significantly cut the cost of a Keflavik or Reykjavik car rental.
+If you are looking for cheaper Iceland car rental Keflavik airport options, you will need to take a short shuttle to their rental offices.
+While this is a little less convenient, and can feel even harder after a red-eye international flight, these local companies can significantly cut the cost of a Keflavik car rental.

 2. BEST CAR RENTAL ICELAND – LOCAL COMPANIES

-There are several local Iceland car rental companies that do a great job in terms of service and customer satisfaction – in particular, Lava Car Rental.
-I used them for a 4×4 rental in February 2023 and had just an excellent experience, start to finish.
-I also found them to be especially fast and efficient upon pick up and drop off – which is so nice on flight days.
-(We have also had a good experience with Blue Car Rental in the past.)
+There are several local Iceland car rental companies that do a great job in terms of customer service and satisfaction – in particular, Lava Car Rental.
+I used them to rent a four-wheel drive vehicle in both February and August 2023 and had an excellent experience, start to finish.
+(They rent small cars too, of course.)
+See Trustpilot reviews for Lava.

-LAVA CAR RENTAL DISCOUNT CODE ALERT – For a free GPS rental with Lava (1500 ISK/day value), please use the code TARAGPS.
-Check the box for “GPS” when selecting your additional features and the daily fee will be removed upon checkout.
+SAVE MONEY WITH LAVA CAR RENTAL – To rent a car from Keflavik Airport with free 4G Hotspot WiFi (1500 ISK/day value), please use TARAWIFI at checkout.
+Check the box for “4G WiFi” when selecting your additional features and the daily fee will be removed upon checkout.

 KEF AIRPORT CAR RENTAL – NEED TO KNOW TIPS